Mohamed Abdel Monsef: Career

 Abdel Monsef started his career with Dina Farms, then he played for Zamalek for eleven years.
 Later on, he joined El Gouna, Al Ittihad, ENPPI and Wadi Degla.
-On 24 September 2020, he celebrated his 400th match in the Egyptian Premier League.
+On 24 September 2020, he played his 400th match in the Egyptian Premier League.

+According to IFFHS, Abdel Monsef was the oldest player in the world to feature in a match in the top tier of a national championship in 2021, aged 44 years and 321 days in his last Egyptian Premier League game in 2021 against Al Masry on 24 December.
+The following year, however, he was the second-oldest to do so, at the age of 45 years and 198 days, only behind Bulgarian goalkeeper Georgi Petkov, who appeared in the Bulgarian First League at the age of 45 years and 343 days.